 The District shall comply with the rules and regulations related to Senate Bill 507, amended by S.B.
-1398, and codified in 19 T.A.C. § 103.1301, and Policy EHBAF (LEGAL).
-On the request of an eligible parent, trustee, Principal, assistant Principal, or staff member, the District must provide video equipment, including video cameras with audio recording capabilities, to campuses in accordance with TEC § 29.022 and 19 T.A.C. § 103.1301.
+1398, and codified in 19 TAC. §103.1301, and Policy EHBAF(LEGAL).
+On the request of an eligible parent, trustee, Principal, assistant Principal, or staff member, the District must provide video equipment, including video cameras with audio recording capabilities, to campuses in accordance with TEC §29.022 and 19 TAC. § 103.1301.
 Campuses that receive the equipment must place, operate, and maintain video cameras in certain self-contained classrooms or other special education settings.
 Video recordings are confidential and may only be accessed or viewed by certain individuals as defined by statute, and as set forth in these procedures.

-Additional information regarding video surveillance of special education settings may be found on the Districts website at https://www.fortbendisd.com, under Special Education.
+Additional information regarding video surveillance of special education settings may be found on the District's website at Fort Bend ISD, under Student Support Services.